Carly Fiorina: Hiring

-In July 1999, Hewlett-Packard Company named Fiorina chief executive officer, succeeding Lewis Platt and prevailing over the internal candidate Ann Livermore.
+In July 1999, Hewlett-Packard Company named Fiorina chief executive officer.
+Fiorina succeeded Lewis Platt and was chosen over internal candidate Ann Livermore.
 Matthew Boyle of Fortune magazine said of Fiorina's hiring as HP's first woman CEO that, "Carly Fiorina didn't just break the glass ceiling, she obliterated it, as the first woman to lead a FORTUNE 20 company."

 Writing in Fortune magazine in August 2015, Jeffrey Sonnenfeld described the hiring as the result of "a dysfunctional HP board committee, filled with its own poisoned politics, hired her with no CEO experience, nor interviews with the full board."
 Fiorina received a larger signing offer than any of her predecessors, including: USD65 million in restricted stock to compensate her for the Lucent stock and options she left behind, a USD3 million signing bonus, a USD1 million annual salary (plus a USD1.25–USD3.75 million annual bonus), USD36,000 in mortgage assistance, a relocation allowance, and permission (and encouragement) to use company planes for personal affairs.
 Fortune also named her the most powerful woman in America for five consecutive years.